MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-attack-surface-reduction-rules.md

 ### Scenario 2: ASR rule blocks the test file with the corresponding vulnerability

-1. Configure the rule you want to test using the PowerShell command from above.
+1. Configure the rule you want to test using the PowerShell command from the previous step.
 2. Example: `Add-MpPreference -AttackSurfaceReductionRules_Ids D4F940AB-401B-4EfC-AADC-AD5F3C50688A -AttackSurfaceReductionRules_Actions Enabled`
-3. Download and open the test file/document for the rule you want to test linked above, enable editing and content if prompted
+3. Download and open the test file/document for the rule you want to test, enable editing and content if prompted
 4. Example: [Block Office applications from creating child processes](https://demo.wd.microsoft.com/Content/ransomware_testfile_doc.docm) D4F940AB-401B-4EFC-AADC-AD5F3C50688A

 #### Scenario 2 expected results